b3cking/danubius.io/_posts/2022-01-05-how-did-we resolve-a-performance-issue-related-to-i18n.md

 Instead of doing a multi-tier refactor we changed the data layer only, and the ORM layer a bit.
 After this solution, our customer decided to continue the development with us, and he entrusted us with even more development.

-If you are interested in the code more deeply, you can find our example in the  [Hibernate JSON datatype using Quarkus framework](https://github.com/danubiusinfo/java-samples/tree/master/quarkus-hibernate-json) repository.
+If you are interested in the code more deeply, you can find our example in the  [Hibernate JSON datatype using Quarkus framework](https://github.com/danubiusinfo/java-samples/tree/master/quarkus-hibernate-json){:rel="nofollow"}{:target="_blank"}{:aria-label="Code example of HibernateJSON datatype with Quarkus framework"}
+repository.